FHIRType/workshop/README.md

 ## Testing with pytest

-> pytest will already be installed via the virtual environment, so this is a super simple step'
+> pytest will already be installed via the virtual environment, so this is a super simple step

 Pytest automatically discovers tests that have been written and included in the /tests directory, these files MUST be titled like `test_very_descriptive_name_of_the_tests_within.py` with the `test_` part being most vital for